eCommerce After Sales ServiceeCommerce After Sales Service

 Return to the eCommerce Export Resource Center

-What customer service assistance do you currently offer?
+What overseas customer service assistance do you currently offer?

 Is your product complex and prone to online customer guidance?